Jamie-Clayton/Terraform-Training/readme.md

 6. Make your infrastructure immutable (cattle not pets)
 7. Feed the results through a governance pipeline

-## Working around Terraform limitations
+### Working around Terraform limitations

-The terraform providers may not impliment the complete range of API's available in each of the cloud providers.
+The terraform providers may not implement the complete range of API's available in each of the cloud providers.
 You can fallback to the powershell CLI commands to complete tasks.
 However the execution of those scripts will required the underlying terraform CICD pipeline to include the powershell scripts required.

+### Naming

+Recommendations

+Do not use Providers name in the object names.
+E.g. AWS-Storage-Backups -> Storage-Backups Do not use Provider specific service names.
+E.g. EC2-WebServer-Ordering-UI -> Ordering-UI-WebServer Try not to use acronyms, unless they are part of you naming strategy E.g. WS -> WebServer Keep your naming pattern consistent.

+### Example

+Service = "SupplyChain"
+Component = "Orders"
+Environment = "UAT"

+E.g. IIS Server
+{var.Service}-{var.Component}-{var.Environment}-WebServer

 ## Further Reading